-In the end, for my type of operating CW, in the 10-25 watt range, looking for casual QSO's, not so much contests or "pile-ups", and also portable operation.
-Packing the receiver, along with the other items needed for portable operating, including a dipole antenna is easy.
+For my CW operation, in the 10-25 watt range, I am looking for casual QSO's, going portable, but not so much contests or "pile-ups", Packing the receiver, along with the other items needed for portable operating, including a dipole antenna is easy.
 QSO's were had from Northern New York, Rhode Island and Cape Cod.
 I really wanted full 80-10 Meters complete, with better dynamic-range, cleaner audio, free of ringing, and audio filters with better selectivity, and that removing the unwanted sideband never amounted to a big priority.
 It rarely caused me to even move to the opposite side of the other guy's transmitted frequency, let alone see it as an inherent 3 dB additional noise source.
-I estimated it would be more straightforward to tighten up the audio filter for these concerns, but simultaneously make it better behaved than the old HBR-2 in other ways.
+I estimated it would be more straightforward to tighten up the audio filter for these concerns.
 There were other deficiencies within the old HBR-2 that I was not aware of until I was building and testing HBR-3.
 The result is a receiver that is a pleasure to use!